John Horgan Dam: Proposed benefits

 In April 2015, the federal and provincial governments named a Joint Review Panel to hold a public hearing on Site C.

 In addition to a long list of recommended changes, their assessment stated: "Despite high initial costs, and some uncertainty about when the power would be needed, the Project would provide a large and long-term increment of firm energy and capacity at a price that would benefit future generations.
 It would do this in a way that would produce a vastly smaller burden of greenhouse gases than any alternative save nuclear power, which B.C. has prohibited."
 At the time the report was released, the panel added, "Site C would be the least expensive of the alternatives, and its cost advantages would increase with the passing decades as inflation makes alternatives more costly."

-In reference to the Paris climate accord, Site C is predicted to prevent approximately 30 to 70 million tonnes of carbon dioxide from being generated in the atmosphere.
+In reference to the Paris climate accord, Site C was predicted to prevent approximately 30 to 70 million tonnes of carbon dioxide from being generated in the atmosphere.